 Employees hired into Administrative and Professional positions posted on or after July 1, 2017, will be governed by and, if employed on July 1, 2018 will move into the new University Human Resources System.
 For additional information, go to http://greatplace.vcu.edu.

-Position Number F66880 Position Type Teaching and Research Faculty Rank Open Working Title Division Chair - Hematology, Oncology and Palliative Care & Associate Director of Clinical Research, Massey Cancer Center School/Unit School of Medicine Department Internal Medicine Number of Months 12 Tenure Status Open Grant funded position?
+Position Number F66880 Is this employee on a H1B Visa?
+Position Type Teaching and Research Faculty Rank Open Working Title Division Chair - Hematology, Oncology and Palliative Care & Associate Director of Clinical Research, Massey Cancer Center School/Unit School of Medicine Department Internal Medicine Number of Months 12 Tenure Status Open Grant funded position?
 No

 Mission or Goal of Unit